-In this article, I explore how using an AirTag to track your luggage is a great option that offers travelers some peace of mind while at the airport.
+In this article, I explore how you can use AirTags for luggage and explore why using an AirTag inside your luggage is a great idea that offers peace of mind about your luggage’s whereabouts.

-For travelers looking to track their luggage with an AirTag, placing it inside your luggage is the best and safest option.
-By placing the AirTag inside your luggage, you can protect the AirTag from being accidentally removed as it travels through an airport’s baggage handling system during its journey.
+The FAA have approved using an AirTag inside your luggage.
+Placing an AirTag inside your luggage is the best and safest option.
+It will protect your AirTag from being accidentally removed as it travels through an airport’s baggage handling system during its journey.

 Can You Put AirTags On Luggage?

-Placing an AirTag on your luggage is a great option that offers travelers some peace of mind while at the airport.
-However, putting an AirTag on the outside of your luggage does make it more susceptible to being accidentally removed while traveling through an airport’s baggage handling system.
+While you can put an AirTag on your luggage, attaching it to the outside of your luggage makes it more susceptible to being accidentally removed while traveling through an airport’s baggage handling system.

 While airport baggage handling systems are becoming more efficient, accidents and damages to luggage do happen.
-Putting an AirTag on your luggage certainly does look cool, however, it does mean there is a chance that your AirTag could potentially be accidentally ripped off your luggage during its journey.
+Putting an AirTag on your suitcase certainly does look cool, however, it does mean there is a high chance that your AirTag could be accidentally ripped off your luggage during its journey.

 How Do AirTags Work?